 On a medical-related level, I think your lecture was flawless.
 On a human-professional level however, I wished you would have struck a more empathetic note, if only for this one little segment.
 Better yet, you could have simply left out this slide.
 But you didn’t.
 This is why we are here now.
 Words have power, professors have power and a combination of both can be so forceful, negative and positive.
 Even though I really admire your medical expertise, it didn’t protect me from the pain I would feel when I heard your razor-sharp comment, or the fact that I can’t stop poring over the impact your words would have on your average ‘uneducated’/privileged student now.

 It’s not your duty to teach us anything about intercultural relations, but it is your duty to teach us to become good doctors, professionals that love their jobs and their patients.
 Persons full of integrity.
 It’s that easy, and if you fail to see that you are a part of a so much bigger puzzle, it’s disheartening.
 So let it be known that yes, words matter, even if you think they don’t in a certain context.
 They can make things grow and yet they can be poisonous.
 We’re not sleeping.
 We’re fully awake.

-a fourth-year medical student who attended your lecture today
+a fifth-year medical student who attended your lecture today